Shakespeare in Detroit is a professional theater company that pioneered the first performance of "Othello" at Grand Circus Park. Read more

 Private behind-the-scenes tour with Shakespeare in Detroit's artistic director.
 Get a sneak peak at costumes for "The Tempest" and witness a rehearsal for the show.Estimated delivery:

 Black coffee mug with Shakespeare in Detroit logo, a black, short-sleeved T shirt featuring Shakespeare in Detroit logo, 2 tickets to "The Tempest" and dinner with the show's cast and crew (this will take place on the show's closing day/night).
-AND receive a mention in the playbills for all three shows as a sponsor!Estimated delivery:Ships within the US only
+AND receive a mention in the playbills for all three shows as a sponsor!Estimated delivery:Only ships to: United States

 0 backers Limited (10 left of 10)